Camping at Jesse Owens State Park

 Sand Hollow Campground

 This was the campground where I had decided to stay, largely because I wanted the lake adjacent to my campsite.
 This certainly makes for a picturesque campsite, but it also means there are TONS of mosquitoes in warmer months!
+This campground is also located further from the road, though traffic noise is still audible because it’s just so quiet in that rural area.

 This campground is also pretty long, though, so there are a number of campsites further from the lake.
 There also weren’t as many people at the sites further from the entrance, so this may be preferable if you’re going for solitude.
 And don’t worry, you’ll know when you reach the end of the campground as there will be obvious signs designating the border and indicating private property.